7 Asana Integrations to Reinforce Your Project Management

 Don’t want to immerse yourself into Asana daily stuff?
 Would you rather get a quick glimpse of your team’s performance via informative and timely reports?
 Then Weekdone is what you need.

-If your projects involve the dynamic and fast-paced environment, communication is what makes all things work the right way.
+If your projects involve a dynamic and fast-paced environment, communication is what makes all things work the right way.
 And Slack is second to none when it comes to enhancing your team’s communication.

 There are two major benefits to setting up Asana with Slack: